 This early form of chai was a steaming cup of the British empire.

-As chai became the drink of the working class, it traveled through the country, and was personalized according to the tastes of people belonging to different regions.
+As chai became the drink of the working class, it travelled through the country and was personalized according to the tastes of people belonging to different regions.
 Today, it is one of the most common drinks in South Asia.

-In the race for the World’s Largest Producer of Tea, China and India stand neck-to-neck.
-India has more than 1,00,000 tea estates employing millions of tea workers and almost 80% of the million or so metric tons of tea produced are consumed by our own people.
-The subcontinent’s significant territorial and climatic differences define the tea drinking habits of its inhabitants.
+In the race to become the world’s largest producer of tea, China and India stand neck-to-neck.
+India has more than 100,000 tea estates employing millions of tea workers, and almost 80 per cent of the million or so metric tons of tea produced is consumed by our own people.
+The subcontinent’s significant territorial and climatic differences define the tea-drinking habits of its inhabitants.

 Noon chai, also called pink tea, gulabi chai or sheer chai is the traditional beverage of Kashmir.
-Accompaniments Kashmiri breads and pastries like lavasa, sheermaal, kandir tchot, bakarkhani and kulcha go well with it.
+Traditional Kashmiri bread and pastries like lavasa, sheermaal, kandir tchot, bakarkhani and kulcha go well with it.
 It is traditionally made from special tea leaves, milk, salt, and cooked in a samavar.
-A pinch of baking soda is added to help give it more of a pronounced pink color.
+A pinch of baking soda is added to help give it more of a pronounced pink colour.
 A recent variant preparation of this tea also includes sugar but it is not traditionally consumed in Kashmir.

-In Gujarat and other Western States, people drink masala chai which is a flavoured tea beverage made by brewing black tea and milk with a mixture of aromatic Indian spices and herbs.
-It is traditionally prepared by a de-coction of green cardamom pods, cinnamon sticks, ground cloves, ground ginger, and black peppercorn together with black tea leaves, the amount of milk and the ingredients of the ‘masala’ vary from region to region.
+In Gujarat and the other Western states, people drink masala chai which is a flavoured tea beverage made by brewing black tea and milk with a mixture of aromatic Indian spices and herbs.
+It is traditionally prepared by a decoction of green cardamom pods, cinnamon sticks, ground cloves, ground ginger, and black peppercorn together with black tea leaves.
+The amount of milk and the ingredients of the ‘masala‘ vary from region to region.

 The Persian immigrants to India in the 19th Century set up Iranian Cafes – most of them in Hyderabad and Mumbai.
 The brew that is served in Hyderabad, the Irani Chai, is one of the most popular beverages.
-The tea concoction is prepared separately and has a very bitter taste.
+The tea concoction is prepared separately and has a bitter taste.
 The milk is condensed for 12 hours and then added to the brew while serving.
-Also known as Paani Kum Chai, it is served with the bun muska, mutton samosas and keema pavs.
+Also known as Paani Kum Chai, it is served with bun-maska, mutton samosas, and keema pavs.

 The classification holds good in Assam too, with a slight change in nomenclature.
 Ronga Sah is red tea without milk whereas Gakhir Sah is milk tea.